 - Avoid using the flat iron more than twice on the same section of your hair per straightening session.
 This can quickly lead to excessive moisture loss.

-- If you’re flat ironing your hair often, you absolutely need to be using conditioning moisturizer on a regular basis.
+- Even if you’re using a top quality straightener like the HSI flat iron on your hair often, you absolutely need to be using conditioning moisturizer on a regular basis.
 Even at the lowest heat settings, frequent straightening can cause frizzing, split ends, and breakage.

-So there you have it, our picks for the top hair straightener for natural hair, as well as some of our best tips for straightening natural hair without causing damage.
+So there you have it, our experts here at Respectable Reviews picks for the top hair straightener for natural hair, as well as some of our best tips for straightening natural hair without causing damage.
 While there are so many different types of hair straighteners out there, you can rest confident in knowing that if you’re picking one of the flat irons that our experts selected, you are treating your hair (and your confidence) to the best flat iron for natural hair out there.